-At creamhotel, being a traveler is a lifestyle.
+At creamhotel being a traveler is a lifestyle.
 Our team is always “on the road”, exploring new cities, discovering native customs, meeting local people… and so are our blog contributors.
 This is precisely what Nelly Keita did this summer: she traveled to Senegal.
 This country of West Africa lies between arid desert lands in the North and lush tropical forests in the South.
 From the capital, Dakar, to Saint Louis, Nelly crossed this amazing region witnessing stunning landscapes, pristine beaches but also more hidden and untold aspects.
-This is her story:
+This is the final part of her story:

 “Gorée island with its house of slaves is THE symbol of slave trade.
 This is through the Door of No Return that millions and millions of African slaves departed to be sold in America and never return.
 Intense!!!!!

 The Pink Lake located 40 min outside of Dakar is worth stopping by.
 Its color is very impressive (depending on the weather it can turn fuchsia) and it’s high salt concentration makes it impossible to sink!!

 Saint-Louis, the former colonial capital city (under French ruling), located in the North of the country, is absolutely charming with the architecture of its buildings and pleasant little streets, which one can visit in the back of a horse carriage.
 It is also possible to take a tour of the whole Langue de Barbarie peninsula by pirogue (small boat) and watch the taking-off the different species of hundreds of birds, pelicans included.